Fact-checking night 3 of the Republican National Convention - Local News 8

 RNC video falsely claims there was peace in the Middle East under Trump

-A video played early in the Republican National Convention proceedings on Wednesday night claimed that the “strength” of President Donald Trump kept “the Middle East at peace.”
-Republican National Committee Chairman Michael Whatley had similarly claimed in his convention speech on Monday that the Middle East was “at peace” four years ago under Trump.
+A video played early in the Republican National Convention proceedings on Wednesday night claimed that the “strength” of Trump kept “the Middle East at peace.”
+Whatley had similarly claimed in his convention speech on Monday that the Middle East was “at peace” four years ago under Trump.

 Facts First: The claim that there was peace in the Middle East under Trump is false.
 Whatever the merits of the Abraham Accords that Trump’s administration helped to negotiate, in which Bahrain and the United Arab Emirates agreed in 2020 to normalize relations with Israel (Morocco and Sudan followed), there was still lots of unresolved armed conflict around the Middle East when Trump left office in early 2021.